-Nick acts on and uses a wide range of resolution methods, including structured negotiation, conciliation, mediation, adjudication, expert appraisal or determination and commercial arbitration.
-He leads an energetic, enthusiastic and highly-skilled team of professionals on complex projects and disputes in Australia, as well as overseas.
+Nick has used a wide range of resolution methods, including structured negotiation, conciliation, mediation, adjudication, expert appraisal or determination and commercial arbitration.

 Some recent examples of successful consensual resolution include: